gdelugre/lsd/README.rst

 Any structure can be constructed by name or by order.
-The only exception is the root structure that must be created using field names (which correspond to top-level list definitions in a self-ml document).
+The only exception is the root structure that must be created using field names (which correspond to top-level list definitions in a LSD document).

 Maps
 ^^^^